mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 The integration plugin provides interfaces to display and store configuration options that can be accessed through the ``\Mautic\PluginBundle\Entity\Integration`` object.

-Register the Integration for Configuration
+Registering the Integration for Configuration
 =============================================

 To tell the IntegrationsBundle that this integration has configuration options, tag the integration or support class with ``mautic.config_integration`` in the plugin's ``app/config.php``.